 - Phase 1: From 21:00 to 23:00: The immune system eliminates toxins.
 Need to keep the body in a quiet state, relaxes.

-- Phase 3: From 1 hour to 3 hours: gallbladder performs poisoning training, Deep Sleep;
+- Phase 3: From 1 hour to 3 hours: gallbladder performs poisoning training, need deep sleep;

-- Stage 4: From 0 hrs to 4 hrs: The spinal cord makes blood, Deep Sleep.
+- Stage 4: From 0 hrs to 4 hrs: The spinal cord makes blood, need deep sleep.

-- Stage 5: From 5 am to 7 pm: Old intestines are toxic, need to wake up and go to the toilet at this time.
+- Stage 5: From 5 am to 7 pm: Old intestines are toxic, need to wake up and go to the toilet.

-We can see that the body system needs 5 periods of time for body parts regenerate functions, otherwise we have to do this from stage 2 to stage 5, most of this stage requires our bodies to sleep deeply and sleep as well as possible.
+We can see that the body needs 5 phase of time for body parts regenerate functions, most of this stage requires our bodies to sleep deeply and sleep as well as possible.
 Therefore, good sleep and deep sleep at night are essential for our bodies.
 Besides keeping your heart healthy, good sleep is one of the two main factors affecting our health.

 2. Health effects of insomnia or poor sleep at night

 Insomnia and sleep deprivation can be so devastating body and effects on children’s health, longevity, productivity and daily activities people.
 A report by the Centers for Disease Control and Prevention concluded: The long-term effects of sleep deprivation it depletes your mental abilities and puts your physical health at risk.
 Science has linked poor sleep to all sorts of health problems, from weight gain to a weakened immune system, insomnia or poor sleep that not only makes you feel unsteady but also increase your cardiovascular disease, cancer and obesity.
 People with insomnia, poor sleep tend to suffer from depression and are associated with mental illness, including an increased risk of suicide.
 In addition, it also affects the central organs, and systems of the human body, specifically as follows: